Pressed for time? Below we’ve pulled out three of the key takeaways and how they could relate to your organization.

 Which challenges and issues can gamified simulations help you tackle?

-?
-Replicating the behaviour of your best performers – Can you see that some staff are considerably outperforming the rest, but you don’t know why?
-Mapping their behaviour and creating a ‘company best practice’ simulation to train your people can be the solution.
+- Replicating the behavior of your best performers: Can you see that some staff are considerably outperforming the rest, but you don’t know why?
+Mapping their behavior and creating a ‘company best practice’ simulation to train your people can be the solution.

 How long should a gamified simulation be?
 And how long should your people play for?